bastillion-io/Bastillion-EC2/README.md

 Java JDK 1.7 or greater
 http://www.oracle.com/technetwork/java/javase/overview/index.html

-Browser with Web Sockets support http://caniuse.com/websockets
+Browser with Web Socket support http://caniuse.com/websockets

 **Note: In Safari if using a self-signed certificate you must import the certificate into your Keychain.